 If you have already submitted your application but now wish to request recognition of your prior learning, please contact us.

 We will not consider any application for recognition of prior learning if you have already entered the exam for the course concerned.

 What happens next?

-We write to you with a decision.
-We granted, recognition of prior learning is valid for a limited period, which will be stated in the letter.
+We will write to you with a decision.
+Once approved, recognition of prior learning is valid for a limited period (up to five years) which will be stated in the letter.

-If you do not attempt any examinations during this period (normally one academic year), this offer will expire and you will need to reapply.
+If you do not attempt any examinations during this period, you may need to submit a new application for recognition of your prior learning.